AODocs-Dev/api-documentation/ao-docs-dev.appspot.com/Guides/30-Manage AODocs data/20-Create, modify, and delete documents/10-Creating new documents with attachments/20-Create new document and attach Drive file.md

 ### Sample response

-> ⭑   **Note**: Note: If attaching a Drive file requires making a copy of it instead of directly linking to the original, the file ID in the response ends up being different from the file ID sent in the request.
+> ⭑   **Note**: If attaching a Drive file requires making a copy of it instead of directly linking to the original, the file ID in the response ends up being different from the file ID sent in the request.
 The request identifies the original, the response identifies the copy.

 ```json
 {